Southeast Zone

 Harney County

 Raptors are present in the district and opportunities abound throughout the county.
-Look on fence posts, telephone poles, and amongst cliff and talus slopes to see a variety of species that include red-tailed hawks, prairie falcons, ferruginous hawks, golden eagles, and Swainson's hawks.
+Look on fence posts, telephone poles, and amongst cliff and talus slopes to see a variety of species that include red-tailed hawks, prairie falcons, ferruginous hawks, golden/bald eagles, and Swainson's hawks.

 Klamath County

-The Link River trail below Upper Klamath Lake, Lake Ewauna and the Wood River wetlands are excellent places to view many species of wildlife including deer, river otter, muskrat, mink and a variety of waterfowl and shorebirds.
+The Link River trail below Upper Klamath Lake, Lake Ewain and the Wood River wetlands are excellent places to view many species of wildlife including deer, river otter, muskrat, mink and a variety of waterfowl and shorebirds.

 Lower Klamath and Tule Lake NWR are good places to view raptor species such as eagle, hawk, falcon, and owl.
-Drought conditions have impacted the refuges but there are still some good viewing opportunities for raptors.
+Drought conditions have impacted on the refuges but there are still some good viewing opportunities for raptors.

 Miller Island Unit